How One Dental Practice Is Losing $500,000 a Year Without Knowing It

 How to Plug the Leak

 When you can see the numbers, the solutions become clear.
 Root Data found a few simple changes that make a big difference.
-These changes include sending two-way text reminders that get responses, making a welcome call to new patients before their first visit, sending online intake forms right after booking, having a credit card on file policy with real consequences for no-shows, and reducing the time between booking and the appointment.
+These changes include sending two-way text reminders that prompt responses, making a welcome call to new patients before their first visit, sending online intake forms right after booking, implementing a credit card-on-file policy with real consequences for no-shows, and reducing the time between booking and the appointment.

-If the practice can increase its new patient show rate from 64 percent to 80 percent, it would mean 12 more new patients show up each month.
+If the practice can increase its new-patient show rate from 64 percent to 80 percent, it would mean 12 additional new patients each month.
 This increase would add around $11,000 to their monthly production, or $133,000 per year.

 The Point